 6. Set Ground Rules For the Team

-Establish your team through creating team values and goals, as well as evaluating team performance alongside individual performance.
+Establish your team by creating team values and goals, as well as evaluating team performance alongside individual performance.
 Be sure to include your team in this process, so they know what’s required and agree with it.

 7. Invest in Team-Building Events

 Different types of team-building events will develop strong relations and a sense of community within the team.
-These types of events are a great way to foster better communication and collaboration amongst team members.
+These types of events are a great way to foster better communication and collaboration among team members.
 If approached in a way that is both educational and entertaining, it can create a memorable experience that creates lasting friendships and partnerships.

 Consider investing in some of these activities:

-- Social events, such as picnics or bowling competitions.
+- Social events - such as picnics or bowling competitions.

-- Outdoor adventures, such as hiking, sailing, climbing, and other physically challenging activities.
+- Outdoor adventures - such as hiking, sailing, climbing, and other physically challenging activities.
 The challenge shouldn’t be overwhelming.
 It should be attainable for all members of the team, but they should still make an effort to achieve a common goal.

-- Indoor activities, such as filming an office video, playing team board games, or inventing a social game.
+- Indoor activities - such as filming an office video, playing team board games, or inventing a social game.

 8. Monitor and Review